 Although water alone can remove dirt from concrete, cleaning chemicals often are needed to remove specific stains.
-Many contractors recommend spraying the stain with the recommended chemical and letting it sit for about 15 minutes before power-washing the area.
+Many contractors and concrete resurfacing companies in Tampa FL, recommend spraying the stain with the recommended chemical and letting it sit for about 15 minutes before power-washing the area.

 For stained concrete, in addition to hot water, an alkaline degreaser will greatly increase removal rates of oil and grease.
 Hot water lifts the oil from the concrete, and the degreaser emulsifies the oil, allowing it to be flushed from the surface.

 Heavy rust stains can penetrate deeply into concrete, so they can be tough to remove completely.
 Cleaners containing oxalic acid are most effective.

 Graffiti can be very difficult to remove, depending on the type of paint used.
 Several proprietary graffiti strippers are available, many of which contain a citrus-based solvent, methylene chloride, or potassium hydroxide.
 Citrus-based solvents are the least aggressive and may not work on certain paints, but they are the safest to use.